 Saying no is a matter of learning to set boundaries and choose priorities.
 If you don’t decide what’s important in your life, someone else will decide for you and you will soon find yourself living someone else’s life.

 It is wonderful to feel needed and to be able to help.
 Not all requests for your time or resources should be or need to be declined.
 I love when I have the opportunity to serve, but I have learned that service comes at a price.
 Providing my business services for free can hurt my business.
 When I fail to value my time and talents I have learned that soon, others fail to value them as well and come to expect free all the time.
-When I am working for free that takes away time I can earn money to meet the needs of my family.
-When I say yes to too many opportunities to provide personal service to others, I am taking away the time I need to meet the needs of my family.
+And when I am working for free it takes away the time and the opportunities to earn money to meet the needs of my family.
+When I say yes to too many opportunities to provide personal or professional service to others, I am taking away the time I need to meet the needs of my family.

 Do you really want someone else setting priorities for your business, your family and your life?